[MENU]

 • meets state educational requirements for licensure or certification,

-• does not meet state educational requirements for licensure or certification, or
+• does not meet state educational requirements for licensure or certification,

-Expandable sections list Professional Licensure Program Disclosure Checklists by Division or Program and links to licensure information by state.
+Sections list Professional Licensure Program Disclosure Checklists by Division or Program and links to licensure information by state.

 Division of Allied Health Division